Interview with Jacqueline Phillips, Head of Global Marketing at Kommo.

 Goal: Share about the book on social media

-The reader would then receive a thank you message and be asked to share it on social media networks, including Facebook and Twitter.
+The reader would then receive a thank you message and be asked to share it on social media, including Facebook and Twitter.

 4. Book Review stage